karmab/kcli-ztp/docs/index.md

 This script performs the following tasks:

-- install libvirt requirements as needed by the installer
+- Install libvirt requirements as needed by the installer.
-- install virtualbmc and launch vbmcd daemon
+- Install virtualbmc and launch vbmcd daemon.
-- launch an helper script which registers the vms acting as masters in vbmc
+- Launch an helper script which registers the vms acting as masters in vbmc.
-- path accordingly the install-config.yaml
+- Patch accordingly install-config.yaml.

-After the script is finished, we can verify that our masters are actually defined in vbmc with the following command
+After the script is finished, we can verify that our masters are actually defined in vbmc with the following command:

 ```
 vbmc list